 It’s expected that the insurance company plans to look into your entire life before giving you a premium.
 The first thing they examine is your driving record.
 They will check for speeding infractions and whether you’ve driven under the influence.
 All your accidents make your rates rise as well.

 Insurance premiums aren’t supposed to rise for accidents that weren’t your fault.
 Since most people have premiums that increase every year, it’s difficult to prove if they use it against you or not.
+Still, a clean driving record will help you secure better and cheaper insurance coverage.

 7. You Might Have Enough Insurance When You Rent a Car